dylanjcastillo/twitter-sentiment-tracker/README.md

 You'll probably want to use a different model than the one I used.
 It shouldn't be that hard to add one.
 You need to provide the following things:

-- A vocabulary file (vocab.txt) for the Tokenizer
+- A vocabulary file (`vocab.txt`) for the Tokenizer
 - A pre-trained BERT model from [HugginFace's repository of models](https://huggingface.co/models)
 - The model's learned parameters to load using `load_state_dict()`
-- An updated `emojis_dict.csv` file if you are planning on keeping that in the tweet processing pipeline
+- An updated `emojis_dict.csv` file in the `data/` directory, if you are planning on keeping that in the tweet processing pipeline

 For training the model, I suggest the following [repository](https://github.com/abhishekkrthakur/bert-sentiment) and [tutorial](https://www.youtube.com/watch?v=hinZO--TEk4) by Abhishek Thakur.